-We have been focusing on fleas all week – it is, after all, Flea Week – but we couldn’t let the week end without mentioning the other blood-sucking parasite, ticks.
+We have been focusing on fleas all week – it is Flea Week, after all – but we couldn’t let the week end without mentioning the other blood-sucking parasite, ticks.
 If your pet is a tick magnet, like one of my dogs, these nasty creatures may be more of an issue for you than fleas!
-Let’s face it… ticks are ugly, they can transmit disease, and they are just plain creepy!
-Every year, tick-borne diseases are becoming endemic in new areas.
+Let’s face it: Ticks are ugly, they can transmit disease, and they are just plain creepy!
+Every year, tick-borne diseases become endemic in new areas.

-There are many flea products that also kill or repel ticks – topicals, collars, and sprays.
+There are many flea products that also kill or repel ticks, including topicals, collars, and sprays.
 Regardless of which method you use, please keep in mind that if your pets play in wooded areas, it is almost certain that at least once in a while he/she will probably pick up a tick (or two).

-The good news (if there is such regarding ticks) is that most tick-borne diseases are not transmitted immediately, so if you get the ticks off your pet within 24 to 36 hours of a being bitten, hopefully, it will not be able to infect your pet.
+The good news (if there is such regarding ticks) is that most tick-borne diseases are not transmitted immediately, so if you get the ticks off your pet within 24 to 36 hours of being bitten, they will hopefully not be able to infect your pet.
 That’s one reason it is really important to check your pet for ticks and remove them promptly.